Xerxes1138/ScreenSpaceSubsurfaceScattering/README.md

 ![SSSS](https://raw.githubusercontent.com/Xerxes1138/ScreenSpaceSubsurfaceScattering/master/SSS.png)

 # Features
-- SSS (SubSurfaceScattering) blur is performed in screen space
+- SubSurface Scattering (SSS) blur is performed in screen space
-- SSS color attenuation can be defined by a color or a texture
+- SSS attenuation can be defined by a color or a texture
-- Transmittance (based on the SSS color/texture)
+- Transmittance
-- Can be used on all surfaces (snow for example)
+- Not limited to skin

 # Limitations
 - Deferred shading only
+- Terrain is not supported
-- Not working with ambient occlusion and screen space reflection from post processing stack
+- Ambient occlusion and screen space reflection from post processing stack are not supported

 # Requirements